Approximability of all Boolean CSPs with linear sketches: Introduction

 \subsection{Structure of rest of the paper}

 In \autoref{sec:results}, we describe our result in detail.
-In particular we give an explicit criterion to distinguish the easy and hard $\maxf$ problems in the dynamic streaming setting.
-We also describe sufficient conditions for the hardness of some streaming problems in the insertion-only setting. \autoref{sec:preliminaries} contains some of the preliminary background used in the rest of the paper.
+In particular we build our convex set framework and give an explicit criterion to distinguish the easy and hard $\maxf$ problems.
+We also describe sufficient conditions for the hardness of some streaming problems in the streaming setting. \autoref{sec:preliminaries} contains some of the preliminary background used in the rest of the paper.
 In \autoref{sec:algorithm}, we describe and analyze our algorithm that yields our easiness result.
-In \autoref{sec:SpaceLowerBound insertion}, we define the central family of communication problems that lie at the heart of our negative results and prove the negative results (both in the dynamic and the insertion-only settings) for streaming problems assuming the communication problems are hard.
-In \autoref{sec:BHBHM 1 wise}, we establish the desired lower bounds for a subclass of the problems by Fourier analytic methods.
-In \autoref{sec:BHBHM general}, we establish reductions between the communication problems that allow us to extend our negative results to the entire set.
+In \autoref{sec:SpaceLowerBound insertion}, we define the central family of communication problems that lie at the heart of our lower bounds and show how the communication complexity of this problem leads to the streaming space lower bounds claimed in \autoref{sec:results}.
+In \autoref{sec:BHBHM 1 wise}, we first establish the desired lower bounds for a subclass of the problems using Fourier analytic methods.
+In \autoref{sec:BHBHM general}, we establish reductions between various communication problems that allow us to prove our most general lower bounds.